DanielAnthonyMaciel03/texas-airbnb-analysis/README.md

 Hosts with only one listing charge the highest average price ($229), while hosts with 2-5 listings charge the least ($199).
 However the spread across all host types is narrow ($30), making this a weaker pricing factor than room type or location.

 **Availability**
-Listing availability does not meaningfully change with price — average days available stays consistent (230-270 days) across both budget and premium listings in every city.
+Listing availability does not meaningfully change with price.
+The average days available stays consistent (230-270 days) across both budget and premium listings in every city.

 ## Dashboard Preview